projectatomic/atomicapp/README.md

-= Atomicapp
+# Atomicapp

-Atomicapp is a reference implementation of the https://github.com/projectatomic/nulecule[Nulecule Specification].
+Atomicapp is a reference implementation of the [Nulecule Specification](https://github.com/projectatomic/nulecule).
 It can be used to bootstrap container applications and to install and run them.
 Atomicapp is designed to be run in a container context.
-Examples using this tool may be found in the https://github.com/projectatomic/nulecule/tree/master/examples[Nulecule examples directory].
+Examples using this tool may be found in the [Nulecule examples directory](https://github.com/projectatomic/nulecule/tree/master/examples).

-== Getting Started
+## Getting Started

 Atomicapp is packaged as a container.
 End-users typically do not install the software from source.
 Instead use the atomicapp container as the `FROM` line in a Dockerfile and package your application on top.
 For example: